BestEnemies/AIiLight/Make-your-own-AiLight-Jig.md

+You are up for making your own AiLight Jig?
+If you have 'making' skills and access to tools and materials, then follow the instructions below.
+Checkout your local maker space for necessary tools and support.

 The **AiLight** Jig is designed specifically for the Ai-Thinker LED RGBW light.
 It allows for uploading custom firmware without soldering any wires to the light’s PCB IO and test contacts.

 ![AiLight Jig](images/ailight_jig.png)